 The Membership Marketing Benchmarking Report highlights positive and negative trends in the association space, and one of the most positive takeaways is that association membership is growing.

-There’s a market for the benefits and connections that associations offer: you just need to find the best way to promote your organization.
+There’s a market for the benefits and connections that associations offer: You need to find the best way to promote your organization.

-Encouraging recommendations, focusing on email recruitment campaigns, and promoting your association during events are a few of the most effective tactics that organizations are using to promote themselves and recruit new members.
+Encouraging recommendations, focusing on email recruitment campaigns, and promoting your association during your virtual events are a few of the most effective tactics that organizations are using to promote themselves and recruit new members.

 Consider incorporating these membership acquisition tactics into your growth strategy, and to make them even more effective, focus on value.
-Remember, the clearer you are with prospective members about the value your association is offering, the more likely they are to join.
+The better your recruitment strategy is at communicating your association’s value, the more likely your prospective members are to join.

 Editor’s note: This post was originally published by Julie Dietz in July 2016 and has since been refreshed to make sure we’re bringing you the latest and greatest.